 (4) A person disclosing information under this section incurs no civil or criminal liability as a result of the disclosure, and is not to be regarded for any purpose as being in breach of any duty of confidentiality.

-[Section 46B inserted by No. 17 of 2016 s.
+[Section 46B inserted: No. 17 of 2016 s.
 43.]

 46. Approved forms